-God allowed angels, including Satan, to sin because it was within his sovereign plan to do so.
+God allowed angels, including Satan, to sin because it was within His sovereign plan to do so.
 Ephesians 1:11 says, "also we have obtained an inheritance, having been predestined according to His purpose who works all things after the counsel of His will."
-So, the fall of Satan and of the demonic horde are all according to God's sovereign plan.
+So, the fall of Satan and of the demonic horde is all according to God's sovereign plan.
 He allowed them to exercise their free will and rebellion against him.
 But ultimately God uses that for his good purpose.

 Some might argue that God allowed the angels to fall because it was according to their free will.
 In other words, they had the free will choice to stay with God or not stay with God, and the Lord allowed them to make that choice.